IBM Puts On A Big Data Viz Show, Streaming Real-Time Data About NYC

 This is the largest public exposition that IBM has done since the 1964 World’s Fair in New York, says Lee Green, the exhibit’s designer.
 Charles and Ray Eames were instrumental in that exhibit, and their influence, he says, is still significant in this display.

-“A lot of what we’ve done here was inspired by the Eames,” says Green.
-“We wanted to understand the way the Eames thought about converting complexity into something that’s approachable.
+“A lot of what we’ve done here was inspired by the Eameses,” says Green.
+“We wanted to understand the way the Eameses thought about converting complexity into something that’s approachable.
 They felt that if you were going to create something appealing, it had to have an intellectual, a sensory, and an emotional component.”

 The exhibit itself has three unique experiential aspects: the data wall, a film about humankind’s quest for progress, and an interactive experience where viewers can poke a forest of touch screens to learn more about everything from weather prediction algorithms to virus spread simulations.